Joseph Middleton: Biography

-He holds the post of Musician in Residence at Pembroke College, Cambridge and has been admitted as a Bye-Fellow and is Director of Leeds Lieder.
+He holds the post of musician-in-residence at Pembroke College, Cambridge, and has been admitted as a Bye-Fellow and is director of Leeds Lieder.
 At Pembroke he programmes and plays for the Bliss International Concert Series which attracts the world's finest singers to the city.
 He founded and directs the Pembroke Lieder Scheme which has trained a generation of leading singers and pianists.
 Under his watch at Leeds Lieder the Festival has grown from a biennial event to an annual Festival of international standing complemented by an associated concert season and touring programme.
-It has been nominated for a RPS Award, commissions widely and won the J.M.
-Barrie Award for its educational work in Leeds schools.
+It has been nominated for a RPS Award, commissions widely and won the J. M. Barrie Award for its educational work in Leeds schools.
 His predecessors as artistic directors at Leeds Lieder include Graham Johnson, Julius Drake, Malcolm Martineau, Roger Vignoles and Iain Burnside.

-Best known for accompanying singers and for his programming flair he has partnered with Sir Thomas Allen (baritone), Louise Alder, Mary Bevan, Ian Bostridge, Allan Clayton, Dame Sarah Connolly, Lucy Crowe, Iestyn Davies, Fatma Said, Wolfgang Holzmair, Christiane Karg, Katarina Karnéus, Angelika Kirchschlager, Dame Felicity Lott, Christopher Maltman, John Mark Ainsley, Ann Murray DBE, Mark Padmore, Miah Persson, Amanda Roocroft, Kate Royal, Matthew Rose (bass), Carolyn Sampson, Nicky Spence and Roderick Williams.
+Best known for accompanying singers and for his programming flair he has partnered with Sir Thomas Allen, Louise Alder, Mary Bevan, Ian Bostridge, Allan Clayton, Dame Sarah Connolly, Lucy Crowe, Iestyn Davies, Fatma Said, Wolfgang Holzmair, Christiane Karg, Katarina Karnéus, Angelika Kirchschlager, Dame Felicity Lott, Christopher Maltman, John Mark Ainsley, Ann Murray DBE, Mark Padmore, Miah Persson, Amanda Roocroft, Kate Royal, Matthew Rose (bass), Carolyn Sampson, Nicky Spence and Roderick Williams.